eburghar/kakpipe/README.md

 You can see [how to use
 kakpipe](https://gitlab.com/eburghar/kakoune-cargo/-/compare/b15c75180e8c851c8687c90550746dfedceebbed...master?from_project_id=27156852&view=parallel)
-as a replacement of highlighter and mkfifo boilerplate in the useful [kakoune-cargo](https://gitlab.com/Screwtapello/kakoune-cargo) plugin.
+as a replacement of highlighter and mkfifo boilerplate in the [kakoune-cargo](https://gitlab.com/Screwtapello/kakoune-cargo) plugin.

 ## References